adhese/sdk_typescript/apps/docs/slots.md

 > The `tag` on the `ad` object can be a JSON object or a HTML string.
 If you want to dynamically render the ad, you need
 > to check if the `tag` is a JSON object yourself.
 To make sure the tag you return in your `onBeforeRender` as the SDK
 > can't render JSON objects.

+### Slot hooks
+In a setup function the following hooks are available:

+- `onBeforeRender` Hook that is called when the format of the slot changes.
+- `onRender` Hook that is called when the slot is rendered.
+- `onBeforeRequest` Hook that is called before the slot is requested from the server.
+Can be used to hijack the request entirely by returning a `AdheseAd` yourself.
+If you pass an ad yourself the request to the server is ignored and your ad is used.
+- `onRequest` Hook that is called when the slot is requested from the server.
+- `onInit` Hook that is called when the slot is initialized.
+- `onDispose` Hook that is called when the slot is disposed.
+- `onEmpty` Hook that is called when the slot is empty.
+- `onError` Hook that is called when the slot encounters an error.